brendanjerwin/accessorizejs/README.md

 Change Notifications (AKA: Observables)
 ---------------------------------------

-In addition to the lovely accessor symantics, you'll also get change notification too!
+In addition to the lovely accessor semantics, you'll also get change notification too!

 ```javascript